 Bonus Tip: Fill several water bottles at the beginning of the day and distribute them around the house.
-You will always have one at arms reach.
+You will always have one nearby.
 If you like your water cold, get insulated bottles.

 - Some moms prefer disposable because that means less things to wash.
 You will be amazed at how much laundry your tiny human creates!

-Get a variety because you can only eat so many granola bars.
+Get a variety because a person can only eat so many granola bars.

-9 Non-perishable Snack Ideas for the breastfeeding mom
+9 Non-perishable Snack Ideas for your breastfeeding snack basket:

 They are good for wet burps.
 They are also good for catching breast milk leaks.

-Get cute ones because everyone needs cute things in their lives.
+Get cute burp cloths because everyone needs cute things in their lives.
 They are more fun to look at.

 Breastfed babies are known for their diaper blowouts.

-For after you’ve cleaned up that blowout.
 I really like the hand sanitizer sprays.
+I keep this one in my purse.